locize/blog/source/_posts/cat.md

 ![](title.jpg)

-Welcome to the world of CATs, or Computer-Assisted Translation Software!
+Welcome to the world of CAT Tools, or Computer-Assisted Translation Software!

 ### Table of contents
   * [What are CAT tools?](#what)